 Franklin College, like other employers, is required by law to make certain deductions from employee paychecks.
 These deductions include federal, state and local income tax withholding and FICA (Social Security).
-If there is any change in dependency status, it is the employee's responsibility to advise the Manager of Human Resources of the change and to sign a new deduction authorization.
+If there is any change in dependency status, it is the employee's responsibility to advise the Manager of Human Resources to this effect and to sign a new deduction authorization.

 In addition, an employee may make certain optional deductions (such as medical/dental insurance premiums, development gifts, retirement contributions, etc.).
-All deductions made are itemized on the statement of earnings attached to your paycheck.
+All deductions made are itemized on the statement of earnings section of your paycheck.